Basic Science Caucus

 Statement of Purpose

-- Equip Basic Science librarians with the most up-to-date knowledge and skills needed to meet their communities' needs through knowledge-sharing, presentation, and mentorship
+- Equip science librarians with the most up-to-date knowledge and skills needed to meet their communities' needs through knowledge-sharing, presentation, and mentorship.

-- Collaborate with other association caucuses and MLA members on relevant issues, trends, and challenges impacting the basic sciences information community and our stakeholders.
+- Collaborate with other MLA caucuses and members on relevant issues, trends, and challenges impacting the sciences information community and our stakeholders.

 Member benefits